 - More than 100 local organizations, schools and government agencies work with PCC to provide educational opportunities.

-- Each year, students in PCC's Service-Learning program perform 10,000 hours of community service as part of their coursework, giving them hands-on experience while benefiting 131 community organizations.
+- Each year, students in PCC's Community-Based Learning program perform 10,000 hours of community service as part of their coursework, giving them hands-on experience while benefiting 131 community organizations.

 - Community outreach.